One of the top things to do in Maui is a Molokini Crater and Turtle Town snorkeling trip.

 And when packing for Maui, throw in reef-safe sunscreen as well as a rash guard or snorkel skin to protect yourself from sunburn.
 (Or you can buy these items on Maui when shopping for your Hawaii gifts and souvenirs – lots of stores sell swimwear and accessories for fun in the sun.)

 If you tend to get seasick, bring some anti-nausea medication with you too, just in case…

-Best Molokini snorkeling tour
+Best Molokini and Turtle Towns snorkeling tours

 Alii Nui Maui review: